shakiba-yazdani/tailwind-test/README.md

 # tailwind-test
-i make a test project for tailwindcss library
+i make a test project for the tailwindcss library